dr. TM (Tsegaye Moreda) Shegro

 Previously, he was a lecturer in the Department of Geography and Environmental Studies at the University of Gondar in Ethiopia.
 He also held a position of community service coordination in the Research and Community Service Office of the same university.

 He holds a B.A. in Geography and Environmental Studies and M.A. in Development Studies from Addis Ababa University and completed a Ph.D. in Development Studies at the International Institute of Social Studies (ISS) of Erasmus University Rotterdam in the Netherlands.
-He went to a summer school at the STEPS centre at the Institute of Development Studies (IDS), University of Sussex, UK.
+He attended a summer school at the STEPS Centre, part of the Institute of Development Studies (IDS) at the University of Sussex, UK.

 International Institute of Social Studies